nicolodiamante/chatty/README.md

 ## Notes

-Currently, in order to use GPT-4, you need to [join a waitlist][gpt-4-wailist].
-Once you have joined the waitlist, you will receive a confirmation email.
+Currently, to use GPT-4, you need to [join a waitlist][gpt-4-wailist].
+Once you have joined it, you will receive a confirmation email.
 After that, you will have to wait for an invitation to use the GPT-4 API.
-If you qualify to use GPT-4, you will see the GPT-4 model option for testing in the playground backend.
-If you do not have GPT-4 qualifications, you should choose to use the GPT-3.5-Turbo model instead.
+If you qualify to use it, you will see the GPT-4 model option for testing in the playground backend.
+Otherwise, if you do not have the qualifications, you should choose to use the GPT-3.5-Turbo model instead.

 ### Resources